What is Crowdfunding?

 Crowdfunders or backers are not technically investors.
 They do not generally receive a share of ownership in the business.
 And they do not expect a financial return on their money.

 Instead, crowd funders expect to get a “gift” as thanks for their contribution.
 Often, that reward is the product you intend to sell or other exclusive perks.
 This could be something like meeting the business owner or getting their name in the credits.
 Thus, crowdfunding is a popular option for people who want to produce creative works or maybe sometimes a physical product too.

 How Crowdfunding Works?

-Crowdfunding campaigns have a set of incentives and goals to those who invest.
+Crowdfunding campaigns have a set of incentives and goals for those who invest.
 If the goal is met, the backers usually benefit from supporting that campaign.

 Many crowdfunded companies take the money as an advanced booking of the product.
 Fundraising individuals get their products as soon as the company completes the production.

 Most crowdfunding platforms including Indiegogo, Kickstarter, Fundable, and Patreon offer a trusted system.
 If the company doesn’t reach its goal, the platform will return all the money to all the fund-raisers.
 This happens through an automated system.
 And, this is what has led to an increase in crowdfunding in the last few years.

 Crowdfunding Statistics: Facts & Figures about Crowdfunding for Business